 I get a lot of questions about the name.
 What does RenaissanceLista mean?
-Let’s break it down bit by bit.
+Here’s where I break it down.

 - Since I could remember, I’ve had a fond appreciation for the story of the Renaissance.
 It’s a story of creation and joy.
-And really, what’s not to like?
-There’s art, and learning that the world is round, and getting done with the Black Plague.
-I also always liked the image of the Renaissance human: someone who thrives on doing a little bit of everything.
+And like many of my clients, all of humanity was going through a time of transition.
+Years of suffering through disease and famine were ending.
+Art and science were flourishing.
+And the image of the Renaissance human appealed to me: someone who thrives on doing a little bit of everything.
 As a young adult, that seemed like the life for me.

 - Then I started working.
 It wasn’t long before I realized that the majority of people view a Renaissance life as unachievable, particularly in the professional world.
-Leaders I know and admire reinforce the idea that in order to succeed, we need laser (read “machine-like”) focus.
+Many leaders reinforce the idea that in order to succeed, we need laser (read “machine-like”) focus.
 While I agree that mindful focus is essential to fulfillment, what people often mean when they tell someone else to focus is actually, “Look, I get it that you have a lot of interests, but that just isn’t realistic.
 Everybody has to settle at some point.
 Pick what you want to do and join the 9-5 [or 7-10] slog with the rest of us.”
 The end result is a workforce that is harried, drained, and wishing they could be anywhere but at their desk.
-Too often, people are simply buying into the system as it has been presented to them since they started working.
-But I believe that we can do better.
-I believe that when people have a personal and professional Renaissance, they contribute to their job, their family, and their society in a more meaningful and impactful way than when they force themselves to settle into more automatic, constricted roles.
-I believe this because I’ve seen it: the folks who have the biggest impact are the ones who open themselves up to living a Renaissance life.
-And I believe that more people can contribute in this meaningful and impactful way.
-I believe it’s possible to live a Renaissance life.
+I believe that we can do better – I believe it’s possible to live a Renaissance life.
+When people have a personal and professional Renaissance, they contribute to their job, their family, and their society in a more meaningful and impactful way than when they force themselves to settle into more constricted roles.
+The leaders who have the biggest impact are the ones who open themselves up to living a Renaissance life – and I believe that more people can contribute in this meaningful and impactful way.

 - There’s more about Lista.
 Aligning with my true RenaissanceLista persona, in college I double majored in music education and Spanish.
-While studying Spanish, I learned that the word lista means ready.
+While studying Spanish, I learned that the word lista – pronounced lee-stah – means ready.
 It also means clever or smart.
 And of course, it means list.
 A word that means clever, smart, and list, all in one?
-That’s a great word.
+That’s a Renaissance all its own.

 In summary, RenaissanceLista exists because: